 - Students who are enrolling in Tennessee schools for the first time, or who attended Tennessee public school for a full school year last year; and

 - Students who live in a household that receives Temporary Assistance for Needy Families (TANF), or are homeless or who live in a household with an income that does not exceed twice the federal income eligibility guidelines for free lunch.
 (For example, a student in a family of four with an income of $36,075 qualifies for free lunch; a student in a family of four with an income double that amount, $72,150, qualifies for the ESA).

 The total number of scholarships that will be awarded is capped at 5,000.
 Parents can only receive funding through the ESA program if, after applying in and being accepted to the program, they then demonstrate that their child has actually enrolled in a private school.

-Parents are required to complete and mail a paper application to participate in the Tennessee ESA program.
+Parents are required to complete and mail a paper application to participate in the Tennessee Education Savings Account program.
 The application requires parents to provide:

 As part of the application, parents must agree to the terms and conditions of the ESA program.
 For example, parents must agree to have their incomes and addresses verified and agree to use the ESA funds for state-approved purposes, as described below.
 In addition, parents must agree to terminate any Individualized Education Program (IEP) their child may have and waive their rights to special education and related services.

 Use of Funds: